Traditional Belgian Food in Brussels: 17 Must-Eats!

 best belgian restaurants in brussels, man serving food into a bowl in front of a wall painted to look like blue fins

-During my dining experience, they served exquisite creations with enchanting names such as “Red Tuna Bonbon with Crab Meat and Guacamole” or “Bream in creamy chanderelles sauce”.
+During my dining experience, they served exquisite creations with enchanting names such as “Red Tuna Bonbon with Crab Meat and Guacamole” or “Bream in creamy chanderelles sauce.”

-I went for the “Passion et Chocolat Intense” joined by a sweet “Grenache” wine … and I was the happiest chocolate girl in the world!
+And it would truly be a cardinal sin to skip the desserts!
+I went for the “Passion et Chocolat Intense” joined by a sweet “Grenache” wine … I was the happiest chocolate girl in the world!

 As I am a huge tea lover, I was really amazed to choose from their extensive tea menu card.